OWASP/Software-Component-Verification-Standard/en/0x03-Using-SCVS.md

 SCVS has the following goals:

-* Develop a common taxonomy of activities, controls, and best-practices that can reduce risk in a software supply chain
+* Develop a common set of activities, controls, and best-practices that can reduce risk in a software supply chain
 * Identify a baseline and path to mature software supply chain vigilance

+## Control Families
+There are six control families that contain multiple controls that apply to different aspects of component verification or processes where component verification occurs.
+The control families are:

+* V1: Inventory
+* V2: Software Bill of Materials (SBOM)
+* V3: Build Environment
+* V4: Package Management
+* V5: Component Analysis
+* V6: Pedigree and Provenance

 ## Software Component Verification Levels